jdossgollin/lab-guide/docs/expectations.md

 1. If circumstances (e.g., global pandemics) force us to work from home, coordinate with James to make sure you have the equipment you need.
 Do not take equipment from the lab without authorization.

 ## Roles and responsibilities

+!!! tip "Heads up"
+    You shouldn't spend your own money on necessary work supplies.
+    Talk to James to make sure you have the resources you need.

 ### PI responsibilities